ms-iot/imx-iotcore/Documentation/provisioning.md

 // {72096f5b-2ac7-4e6d-a7bb-bf947d673415}
 giMXPlatformProvisioningGuid = { 0x72096f5b, 0x2ac7, 0x4e6d, { 0xa7, 0xbb, 0xbf, 0x94, 0x7d, 0x67, 0x34, 0x15} }
 ```
-This is a shared value between the UEFI provisioning driver, the UEFI SMBIOS driver, and any OS services that need to pull values out such as the cross-signed EK Certificate.
+This is a shared value between the UEFI provisioning driver, the UEFI SMBIOS driver, and any OS services that need to pull values out such as the signed EK Certificate.